contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.9.1 Calling, Sustaining, and Ordaining a Stake Patriarch

 The Quorum of the Twelve Apostles directs the calling of stake patriarchs (see [Doctrine and Covenants 107:39](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107.39?lang=eng#p39)).
 The stake president may recommend whom to call.
-Recommendations should be submitted online through Leader and Clerk Resources.
+Recommendations should be submitted online through LCR.
 In making this recommendation, the stake president should fast and pray for the Spirit to direct him.
 The recommendation should be approved by his counselors.

 A man whom the stake president recommends as stake patriarch should be a worthy Melchizedek Priesthood holder.
 He should be mature in the gospel and the Church, a worthy husband and patriarch in his own home, and sensitive to guidance from the Spirit.
 He should have received his own patriarchal blessing, and normally he should be age 55 or older.
 He must be married.